-ELE 103 - AC Fundamentals (3) Prerequisite: ELE 101
+ELE 103 - AC Fundamentals Lecture (2) Prerequisite: ELE 101, ELE 121

-A study of AC circuits that focuses on Alternating Current, capacitive and inductance circuits, RLC steady state circuit analysis, resonance, and an introduction to filters.
-Students will also utilize Multisim software to compare their results with the Multisim circuit.
-Two hours lecture/discussion and two hours lab a week.
+A study of Alternating Circuits (AC circuits) Lecture that focuses on Alternating Current, capacitive and inductance circuits, RLC steady state circuit analysis, resonance, and an introduction to filters.
+Students will apply Ohms Law and Power Law to an AC Circuit.
+Students will calculate various AC voltages, currents and power in various circuits such as series, parallel and combination.
+Students will also calculate AC waveforms such as peak and peak-to-peak as well as phase angles.
+Two hours lecture/discussion